 Mr. Lewis has served on the Fulbright Screening Committee and as a dance panelist for the National Endowment for the Arts.
 He has serves as a dance panelist and advisor to the Canada Council for the arts, a dance panelist for the Florida Department of State, Division of Cultural Affairs, and a grants panelist for many grants for the Metro-Dade Cultural Affairs Council.
 He has served as Vice president, president and immediate past president for the National Association of School of Dance.

 Mr. Lewis graduated from New York’s High School of Performing Arts in 1962 and The Juilliard School in 1967.
 In 1990, the National Society of Arts and Letters awarded Mr. Lewis the gold medal for Lifelong Achievement in Dance.
 In 2001 he received The Florida Arts Recognition Award recognizing his outstanding initiatives, leadership and excellence in supporting the arts in Florida.
 In 2002 he received two awards, he was Honorary Chairman for “dance4life”, and received a Life time achievement award and was presented with the Nancy Smith Award, for consistently demonstrating outstanding leadership and excellence in dance in Florida at the Florida Dance Festival.
 In October of 2010 he received a Lifetime Achievement Award from the National Dance Educators Organization, In February of 2011, Miami Dade County and the City of Miami declared February 5, 2011 as Daniel Lewis Day.
 On April 6, 2011, he received a proclamation from the floor of the Florida State Senate for his work in the arts in Florida by Senator Anitere Flores.
 On November 28th He receive the 2011 Martha Hill “Lifetime Achievement Award in New York City.
 On December 14, 2012 Mr. Lewis received an Honorary Doctor of Fine Arts Degree From the University of Florida.
 Mr. Lewis received an Education Advancement Award from the José Limón Foundation on April 29, 2013.
 He received the Doris Leeper Award by the Florida Alliance for Arts Education (FAAE) in 2017.
 On March 10.
 2019 he was Honored by Dance Now Miami at their 2019 Benefit for bringing the legacy of time and culture to South Florida.
 On May 11, 2019 he received the Trailblazer award from the downtown Dance Booster Club, for blazing the trail for dancers and art education that changed the future of the performing arts in Miami for generations to come.
+On September 12, 2020 he was awarded the 2020 “A Life for Dance” Lifetime achievement Award from the International Ballet Festival of Miami.

 He is currently the General Manager and treasurer, of the Florida Dance Educators Organization.
 On the boards of The Thomas Armor Youth Ballet (president), Arts for Learning and Miami Dance Futures (president).
 As well as his teaching, choreographing, staging his and Limón works around the world.